TechAndCheck/zenodotus/README.md

 # Zenodotus (Ζηνόδοτος)
 Zenodotus is an archive system for media that has been fact checked to provide durable, long-term storage for research purposes primarily.
 The project is named after [Zenodotus](https://en.wikipedia.org/wiki/Zenodotus), the first superintendent of the Library of Alexandria and the man credited with inventing the first tagging system.

+Additional documentation can be found in the `/docs` folder.

 ## Setup

 ### Requirements